 - Confusing website.
 Aflac’s website has a lot of information, however, there are no specific details about benefit levels or add-ons.
 You’ll have to contact the company to review your benefit options.

-How do I sign up for Aflac?
+How do I get a quote for Aflac insurance?

 If the company you work for offers Aflac coverage, you can add it through your workplace.
 But if you want to buy it independently — or you own a business and want to offer it to employees — you’ll need to start by requesting a quote:

 - Go to Aflac’s website and hit Get a Quote.

 - Indicate whether you’re An Individual or A Business Owner.

 - Aflac will ask for your contact information, including your name, phone number, ZIP code and email.
 Then click NEXT.

 - The next page, Call Time, will give you an estimate for when an agent will be in touch.
 Click SUBMIT to give them the green light.